-The School of Education reserves the right to dismiss any student at any time with good cause.
-Notification of dismissal is sent in writing from the Dean of the School of Education.
+The Education Department reserves the right to dismiss any student at any time with good cause.
+Notification of dismissal is sent in writing from the Office of the Department Chair.
 Capital's Counselor Education program has a student review, remediation, and retention plan.
 Please see and review the student retention plan found within this manual.